 August 2027: Construction contracts for projects (usually 16 to 24 months)

-A new or improved library space would be fully accessible and include:
+A new library would be fully accessible and include:

 From town consultant, Ann Burke:

 We loosely estimate the total project cost will be more than the DPW facility ($9.86 million), but less than Greenfield’s Library ($20 million).
-Because the state is going to pay for up to 67% of eligible costs, and 50-55% of total project costs, the amount of money that Montague taxpayers are responsible for will most likely be less than the DPW facility.
+The state is going to pay for up to 67% of eligible costs, and 50-55% of total project costs.
+(Ineligible costs include things like parking lots, landscaping, new computers, and certain kinds of furniture) We will have a better idea of the total project costs, the portion that the town will need to cover, and the implications for tax payers in early spring.